An Activity-Based Model of Transport Demand for Greater Melbourne: Results

 So far, the results have been calculated using a 10\% sample population, as that is a common size used in \gls{abm} simulations.
 However, it is important to determine at what sample sizes a synthetic population will be representative of the underlying \gls{vista} travel survey.

-Table \ref{tab:sample-size-table} shows the average difference between the actual results and weighted expected results aggregated \gls{sa3} regions for both destination attraction and mode choice.
-In general, there is a clear trend towards accuracy with increasing sample size.
-This is to be expected as the sample stage (Section \ref{sec:3-plan}) generates activity chains that better fit the \gls{vista} travel survey.
-Likewise the global distance distribution and destination attraction of the locate stage (Section \ref{sec:5-locate}) also fit their choices to the distributions of the travel survey.
+Table \ref{tab:sample-size-table} shows the average difference between the actual results generated by the synthetic populations and weighted expected results from the \vista trips dataset aggregated to \gls{sa3} regions for both destination attraction and mode share.
+In general, there was a clear trend towards accuracy with increasing sample size.
+This is to be expected as the \textit{sample} stage (Section \ref{sec:3-plan}) generates activity chains that better fit the \gls{vista} travel survey.
+Likewise, the global distance distribution and destination attraction of the \textit{locate} stage (Section \ref{sec:5-locate}) also fit their choices to the distributions of the travel survey.
 For both of these sections, each new trip represents a chance to better fit their distributions, larger sample sizes should produce increasingly representative results.

-It is interesting to note that walking, cycling, and driving are less accurate for the 1\% sample than the 0.1\% sample, suggesting that the results are not stable at these sample sizes, and that larger sample sizes should be used if a representative sample is required.
-Additionally, the gains in accuracy diminish with increasing sample size, with there being little accuracy gain between the 5\% and 10\% samples.
+It is noteworthy that walking, public transport, and driving were less accurate for the 1\% sample than the 0.1\% sample, suggesting that the results are not stable at these sample sizes, and that larger sample sizes should be used if a representative sample is required.
+Additionally, the gains in accuracy diminish with increasing sample size, with little accuracy gain between the 5\% and 10\% samples.
+Therefore, we recommend that a minimum sample size of 5\% be used, but ideally 10\% should be used in agent-based modeling simulations.